hexagontk/hexagon/site/pages/developer_guide.md

 # Hexagon Core

-The [Hexagon Core][hexagon_core] module is used by all other libraries, so it would be added to your project anyway just by using any adapter.
+The [Hexagon Core][core] module is used by all other libraries, so it would be added to your project anyway just by using any adapter.

 Core utilities like, logging and serialization.
 Toolkit's ports are designed to use core